hotbso/xgs/README.md

 A sample configuration file for the Airbus A320 family is included.

 The development is currently in beta status and is tested with X-plane 11 64bit on Windows 10.

+The latest binary kit can always be found here: https://github.com/hotbso/xgs/releases